 Now, in some detail:

 Overall, this can be summarised as "less FRC and more VT".
-Realistically, a good author could just leave it there, to respect their reader's time.
-So, here is a big confusing diagram followed by several hundred words:
+Realistically, one could just leave it there, to respect their reader's time.
+So, here is a big confusing diagram instead of a thousand words:

 PaCO2 decreases, and PaO2 increases in pregnancy.
 The key feature of gas exchange in pregnancy is the increased metabolic rate of the combined mother/foetus organism, with a resulting increase in the total O2 consumption and CO2 production.
 This part of the equation makes sense.
 One would, therefore, expect the mother to develop a persistent hypoxia and mild respiratory acidosis, which would lead to a slight increase in respiratory rate and a raised HCO3-.